Discoverse FAQ

 Q: Discovery and SNW need the visual changes because Star Trek has to keep up with real-world technical developments.

 A: Yes, as far as display technologies and user interfaces are concerned that definitely shouldn't look like in the 1960's.
 Yes, as far as make-up techniques are concerned, such as the moving antennae of the Andorians in ENT.
 Yes, as far as visual effects are concerned that may appear as more realistic with modern CGI.
 Yes, as far as merely aesthetic changes to designs are concerned, especially if they add realism, such as (hypothetically) visible hull plates and other details on an otherwise unaltered original Enterprise.
-The actual changes in the two series, however, go far beyond this acceptable range.
-Displays are overblown, Klingons were unrecognizable, visual effects are cartoonish, starship designs including the Enterprise are anachronistic and much too big.
+The actual changes in DIS and SNW, however, go far beyond this acceptable range.
+Displays are overblown, Klingons were originally unrecognizable, visual effects are cartoonish, starship designs including the Enterprise are anachronistic and much too big.
 All these alterations are not rooted in real-world progress but in the desire to redesign Star Trek to something it never was.

 Q: What you want is a Star Trek Museum, in which everything is exactly like in the 1960's, with sets that look like cardboard, and with Fu Manchu-style Klingons.